mdsheraj123/globalrankingbyacceptance/GlobalRankingByGraduationOutcome/README.md

 ## Background:

-Money is not everything but still it is objective so nice.
+Money is not everything but still it is objective, so it's nice.

 The country income multiplier will determine the quality of living straight after graduation.